Brief Bio of John Perrault and Relevant Links

 His new "Jefferson's Dream" program may be booked directly through John.

-John is a New England States Touring Artist.
-Sponsors outside New Hampshire are eligible for grants for programs by John through the New England Foundation for the Arts.
+Originally juried as a touring artist on the New Hampshire State Council on the Arts Touring Roster, John is now a New England States Touring Artist.
+New England sponsors are eligible for grants for programs by John through the New England Foundation for the Arts.
 For information, visit the Creative Ground site at: http://www.creativeground.org/profile/john-perrault-0

 For specific NESTgrant information, go to: